 She earned a bachelor’s degree in family, child and consumer sciences with an emphasis on child development in 2002 and in 2005 she earned a master’s degree in early childhood education with a minor in English as a second language and special education.
 She is a former member of the Torchbearers, Omicron Delta Kappa, National Residence Hall Honorary, Kappa Omicron Nu and the Phi Mu fraternity (Alpha Epsilon chapter).
 Sam served as the secretary for the Seminole Club of Philadelphia.
 Upon returning to Florida, she served as the marketing chair for the Seminole Club of Greater Orlando.
 Sam is a proud member of the University Center Club and a lifetime member of the FSU Alumni Association.
 She was elected to the Florida State Alumni Association National Board of Directors in 2013.

 Sam resides in Oviedo, Florida with her husband Ray (Raymond) and their son, Garrett, who is a joy and ball of energy.
-He will be two years in April of 2019.
+He will be two years old in April 2019.
 He is learning to say Go Noles, War Eagle and Go Indians!